 Make sure to build out retail items in your fitness management software so that members can easily purchase them.
 You’ll need software that allows you to add multiple sizes and/or colors of one item (a shirt or pants, for example).
 Ideally, the software will also allow you to track inventory and alert you once your inventory has fallen below a certain number.
 This will help you develop a simple reordering process so that you always have your top selling items in stock.
 You should also price your items appropriately and keep track of the wholesale price of each item to determine your profit margins.
 Zen Planner’s Staff App allows you to sell retail items straight from your phone or tablet, meaning you don’t have to be behind the front desk to sell these items to yogis in a hurry.

 Make it Easy for Your Students to Purchase Items

-For first time yogis or members that forgot their gear, have items available for rent or purchase including plastic water bottles, mats, and towels.
+For first time yogis or members that forget their gear, have items available for rent or purchase including plastic water bottles, mats and towels.
 When someone purchases these items, you can even put a bulk amount of money on their account to draw out of for future purchases.
 This way, you don’t have to charge their credit card each time they make a retail purchase.

 A Few More Tips

 Selling retail items is one of the best ways to increase your revenue as a yoga studio owner.
-Your passion may not be in retail, but by giving yourself this extra income you are also giving yourself more resources and time to focus on sharing your love of yoga with your clients.
+Your passion may not be retail, but the extra income will give you more resources and time to share your love of yoga with clients.